Skip to main content

 • For rect / ellipse, a small fill toggle appears next to the selected shape - click to flip between outlined and filled.

-• Press Delete or Backspace while a shape is selected to remove it.
+• Press Delete or Backspace while a shape or text label is selected to remove it.

 Pen strokes are immutable once committed - they can be erased or undone, but not edited.
 This keeps freehand input fast and predictable.